-- 3.1 The representative sample of a production batch is taken during the initial audit and thereafter during each annual inspection by an accredited sampler in accordance with the sampling plan contractually specified in the initial audit and sent to an EBC accredited laboratory. - 3.2 The sampler is either the same person as the controller sent by the inspection body bio.inspecta AG or a company internal or external sampler who participated successfully in the official EBC sampling training. - 3.3 The sample has to be registered on the EBC website where the sample ID and the laboratory order for the EBC-analysis are generated. - 3.4 The sealed sample has to be sent with the EBC sample ID and the order for analysis to the selected EBC accredited laboratory. - 3.5 In accordance with the sampling and quality assurance plan specified in the contract, the production company shall ensure the sampling and sealed storage (usually daily) of the retained samples.
+- 3.1 The representative sample of a production batch is taken during the initial audit and thereafter during each annual inspection by an accredited sampler in accordance with the sampling plan contractually specified in the initial audit and sent to an EBC-accredited laboratory. - 3.2 A sampling plan on how to take the representative samples must be submitted to and approved by Carbon Standards International. - 3.3 The sampler is either the same person as the controller sent by the inspection body bio.inspecta AG or a company internal or external sampler who participated successfully in the official EBC sampling training. - 3.4 The sample has to be registered on the EBC website, where the sample ID and the laboratory order for the EBC analysis are generated. - 3.5 The sealed sample has to be sent with the EBC sample ID and the order for analysis to the selected EBC-accredited laboratory. - 3.6 In accordance with the sampling and quality assurance plan specified in the contract, the production company shall ensure the sampling and sealed storage (usually daily) of the retained samples.